 [Regulation 73A inserted in Gazette 30 Jun 2010 p.
 3145-6.]

-73. Death benefit — other West State Super Members
+73. Death benefit for other WSS Members, amount and payment of

 (1) This regulation applies if any of the following events occur —

 (a) a statutory WSS Member dies without having become entitled to a benefit under regulation 74 and no benefit is payable under regulation 70;